-Lexington’s census, as reported by the town trustees, consisted of; Males above 12: 462, Females: 307, Whites under 12: 346, Negros: 360.
+May 9, 1798, the town trustees reported that Lexington’s census, as reported by the town trustees, consisted of; Males above 12: 462, Females: 307, Whites under 12: 346, Negros: 360.
 Ref: 1

 December 22, 1798, the Kentucky legislature passed an act merging rival Presbyterian institutions of learning.
 The Kentucky Academy in Woodford County and Transylvania Seminary of Lexington merged and became Transylvania University.
-Ref: 1

 December 22, 1798, Shelbyville Academy was chartered by the Kentucky General Assembly with a grant of 6,000 acres of land south of the Green River.
 In 1836 the name changed to Shelby College and in 1841 the Protestant Episcopal Church took control when the campus consisted of 18 acres, a brick building and the president’s home.
 In the late 1840s and 1850s the college expanded their curriculum for surveyors, civil engineers, astronomers, pharmacists and physicians.
 The school’s main classroom building included an astronomical observatory built by Kentuckian Gideon Shryock.
 Disputes over the use of a lottery to provide funding hurt the college, and it closed in 1868.
 The building was razed in 1939 after it was used as a school for boys and then an elementary school.
 Picture

-August 24, 1799, in Henderson, KY., Micajah “Big” Harpe’s head was sawed off and stuck on a pole.
+August 24, 1799, in Henderson, Micajah “Big” Harpe’s head was sawed off and stuck on a pole.
 Big and Little Harpe became America’s first serial killers.
 When the killing spree came to Kentucky, where over 10 individuals were murdered, a posse finally tracked the pair down, right before they were planning to kill yet another man.
 Big Harpe was shot off his horse, while Little Harpe fled.
-Moses Stegall, whose family was murdered in KY, got his revenge – by slowly sawing off Big Harpe’s head.
+Moses Stegall, whose family was murdered in Kentucky, got his revenge – by slowly sawing off Big Harpe’s head.
 Before dying, Harpe confessed to at least 20 murders.
-As a warning, Big Harpe’s head was stuck onto a pole at an intersection in Henderson, Kentucky, later called Harpe’s Head.
+As a warning, Big Harpe’s head was stuck onto a pole at an intersection in Henderson, later called Harpe’s Head.
 The brothers’ brutal deeds left a permanent stain on the American frontier.

 November 21, 1799, John James Dufour of Vevey, Switzerland, had the first commercial vineyard and winery in the U.S., known as the “First Vineyard.”
-Dufour traveled up and down the Ohio, Mississippi and Kentucky rivers and selected Lexington because there was a shipping port across from the Kentucky River where he could ship to New Orleans and beyond.
+Dufour traveled up and down the Ohio, Mississippi and Kentucky rivers and selected Jessamine Coounty, because there was a shipping port across from the Kentucky River, where he could ship to New Orleans and beyond.
 The first wine from that vineyard was consumed on March 21, 1803.
 The winery has collected many interesting historical facts, such as a letter in 1805 from Thomas Jefferson who thanked Dufour for the wines.
 Shown is a certificate of a share in the “First Vineyard” of Dufour’s Kentucky Vineyard Society.